SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 ## Access to RTT traces ##

 The project being based on Wi-SUN SoC Empty, which doesn't include the **wisun_stack_debug** component, this component is added to the `.slcp` file.
 This can be uninstalled for release versions of the application.
+When this component is uninstalled, the `app_reporter.c/.h` files need to be removed from the project and the `#include "app_reporter.h"` line commented in `app_coap.c`.

+## Debug Tools ##

+### Crash handler ###

+The [crash handler component](https://github.com/SiliconLabs/wisun_applications/tree/main/component/crash_handler) is used to retrieve information on any previous crash.
+This information is printed at boot to the console and RTT traces, then transmitted once to the UDP notification server upon the first connection.
+It is also available using the '/reporter/crash' CoAP request.

+- It allows getting useful information on previous crashes from the Border Router over the Wi-SUN network, even with no RTT trace active at the time of the crash.
+  - In case of [SL_WISUN_CRASH_TYPE_FAULT](https://github.com/SiliconLabs/wisun_applications/blob/main/component/crash_handler/sl_wisun_crash_handler.c#L383), look for LR in the .map file as the source of the fault (look for the function where the LR value belongs to).
+- It also triggers a `NVIC_SystemReset()` call, to get the device out of the crash.
+  - In case of a systematic application crash (a common situation during development when components are not started in the correct order), this will result in a never ending reboot loop, which is easy to detect during development when looking at RTT traces.

+### RTT reporter ###

+The [RTT reporter code](https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_node_monitoring/app_reporter.c) is used to filter RTT traces for a set of text strings and report these to the Border Router.

+Among other uses, it can be useful in

+- Checking if other devices receive any frame from a missing device
+- Checking if a given device still receives frames from one of its children
+- Gathering any interesting RTT trace from a device

+The RTT reporter can be removed from the application by:

+- Removing the `app_reporter.c/.h` files from the project
+- Commenting the ['#include "app_reporter.h"'](https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_node_monitoring/app_coap.c#L81) line in `https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_node_monitoring/app_coap.c`